xiaolw95/NetMoss/README.md

 # NetMoss
 [NetMoss2](https://github.com/xiaolw95/NetMoss2) now is available!
-Additional function has been added in this new version:
+Additional functions have been added in this new version:
 1. Single file is supported as input.
 2. Network can be constructed automatically from abundance matrix.
 3. A P value is provided for each NetMoss score.